TykTechnologies/tyk-docs-hugo/tyk-docs/content/release-notes/pump-1.8.md

 In this release, we are using a new Tyk storage library to connect to Mongo DB.
 This would allow us to switch to use the official Mongo Driver very easily in the future.

+{{< note >}}
 ### Notes on MongoDB v3.x compatibility

-We have changed the default MongoDB driver from [mgo](https://github.com/go-mgo/mgo) to [mongo-go](https://github.com/mongodb/mongo-go-driver).
-The new driver supports MongoDB versions greater or equal to v4.
+In 1.8.0, the default MongoDB driver it use is [mongo-go](https://github.com/mongodb/mongo-go-driver).
+This driver supports MongoDB versions greater or equal to v4.
 If you are using older version of MongoDB v3.x, please [follow this guide to update the driver type](https://github.com/TykTechnologies/tyk-pump#driver-type).
-### Changelog
+{{< /note >}}

 ### Changelog

 #### Added